jeffreyadams/atlasofliegroups-docs/library/usr_def_functions/induction_ref.rst

 -------------------------------------------------
 | ``real_induce_irreducible:Param p_L, RealForm G->ParamPol`` Defined in line number 96.
 |
-| Write the (real) induced Ind(J(p_L)) of an irreducible of L as a sum of    irreducibles for G; use composition series to convert    output of the previous function into sum of irreducibles.
+| Write the (real) induced Ind(J(p_L)) of an irreducible of L as a sum of    irreducibles for G; uses composition series to convert    output of the previous function into sum of irreducibles.
 |

 .. _cuspidal_data_param_p->(parabolic,param)1: